9 Free and Affordable Things to Do in Indianapolis

 Indiana State Fair

 One of America’s largest and most well-attended state fairs, tens of thousands of revellers flock to the Indiana State Fair each year to enjoy the glut of amusement park rides, farm animals, music concerts, and circus acts on offer.
-Some of the fair’s regular stand-out attractions include Super City, a hands-on interactive exhibit that allows kids to look and feel like a superhero; the Wine Garden, which serves up award-winning regional tipples; and the Animal Town interactive experience featuring multiple barnyard animals.
-Admission is $13 per person.
+Some of the fair’s regular stand-out attractions include Super City, a hands-on interactive exhibit that allows kids to look and feel like a superhero; the Wine Garden, which serves up award-winning regional wines; and the Animal Town interactive experience featuring multiple barnyard animals.

 White River State Park